MichaelJamesParsons/ustream-nodejs-sdk/README.md

 ### List Playlists
-Retrieve a list of the playlists in the channel
+Allows for the retrieval of the list of the playlists in the channel.

 ```JavaScript
 ustream.playlist.list(channelId, pageSize, page, includeEmptyLists)